 Dried herbs are easier to obtain than fresh, but are you missing out by not having access to fresh herbs?
 Not at all!
 For several reasons, dried herbs are usually a better choice than fresh, especially when it comes to making extracts and infused oils.
 Here are three reasons to use dried herbs instead of fresh!

 Fresh herbs are up to 80% water (Bone, 2003 ).
-Making an extract with fresh vs dried herbs means that your finished product will be weaker (and possibly less effective unless you adjust the serving size) than an extract made with the same amount of dried herb.
+Making an extract with fresh herbs means that your finished product will be weaker than one made with dried herbs.
+This can make them less effective unless you adjust the serving size.
+Removing the water by drying concentrates the beneficial aspects.

-The enzymes and water present in fresh herbs can make an extract less shelf stable, plus the enzymes can cause different constituents of the herbs to break down over time.
-Using dried herbs will increase the shelf life and the stability of the extract.
+The enzymes and water present in fresh herbs can make an extract less shelf-stable, plus the enzymes can cause different constituents of the herbs to break down over time.
+Drying the herbs stabilizes them to some extent.
+That’s why using dried herbs will increase the shelf life and the stability of the finished extract.

 But Aren’t Some Herbs Better Fresh?

-Some herbalists do indeed specify that some herbs are best fresh (chickweed and cleavers are popular examples).
-I’ve used both herbs in both forms, and I’ve found that they key seems to be using freshly dried herbs.
+Some herbalists specify that herbs are best used fresh.
+Chickweed and cleavers are popular examples.
+I’ve used both herbs in both forms, and I’ve found that the key seems to be using freshly dried herbs.
 Neither chickweed or cleavers seem to have a very long shelf life as dried herbs.

 If the herbs are in season when you need them, juice them up!
-If you have a juicer, great.
-If you only have a blender, that can work too.
-Just add a little water to the herbs to help the herbs blend down.
+A juicer works well, but I also use the blender sometimes.
+Just add a little water to the herbs to help them blend down.
 Strain and store in the refrigerator, but try to make only the amount you will need in a single day- they don’t store well for very long.